Observability of gravitational waves excited by binary stars orbiting around a supermassive black hole by space-based gravitational wave observatory: Numerical Kludge Waveforms

-With all the results above, we are able to calculate the GW numerically with the NK method.
-In Figs.\ref{p10p20}, we exhibit the EMRI $h_{+}$ waveforms of single and binary stars for two cases $p=10M$ and $p=20M$.
-The orientation of the internal elliptic orbit plane is determined by the angles $\theta_0=\frac{\pi}{3}, \phi_0=\frac{\pi}{6}$.
-The observer is supposed to be located at $r=D$ (100 Mpc in this case), $\Theta=\frac{\pi}{3}$, $\Phi=0$.
-From the figure we see that, the waveforms of the binary have the identical profile as that of the single star, but the waveforms of the binary have double spikes which are caused by the internal motion of the binary revolving around each other.
+Solving all the evolution equations above with the NK numerical method enables us to calculate the GWs.
+In Figs.\ref{waveformsmass}-\ref{waveformsyimass}, we exhibit the $h_{+}$ waveforms of EMRIs and B-EMRIs for different parameter selections.
+The orientation of the internal elliptic orbit plane is determined by the angles $\theta_0$ and $\phi_0$, $\phi_0$ is fixed to be $\frac{\pi}{6}$.
+The distance between the observer and the source is supposed to be $r=D$.
+From the figure we see that, the waveforms of B-EMRIs have the identical profile as that of EMRIs, but the waveforms of B-EMRIs have oscillations which are caused by the internal motion of the binary.
 We will analyze the waveforms in detail in the next section.

-In Fig.\ref{orbit}, the orbits of one star in the binary system are displayed.
-It's evident to see that distinct waveforms emanate from distinct orbits of motions.
+We should analyze whether our system is stable or whether the binary stars will be disrupted tidally by the central SBH.
+If the binary star system approaches the SBH closer than $r_t$, it will be disrupted, $r_t$ is given by \be \frac{M}{r_t^3}\sim \frac{m_1+m_2}{\tilde{a}^3}, \en where $\tilde{a}$ is the semi-major axis of the binary internal orbit.
+To estimate the tidal disruption radius, we take $\tilde{a}=0.005M$, $M=10^6 M_{\odot}$ and $m_1+m_2=18 M_{\odot}$ according to the paper, with these parameter selections we obtain $r_t=0.19M$, which is much less than the semi-latus rectum of the external orbit $p=10M$, so the binary system is stable against the tidal force of the SBH.

+Before proceeding, let's do some analytic calculations to compare with our numerical results.
+To isolate the dominant physical mechanisms, we omitted the higher-order back reaction terms.
+We consider a typical case, for which the binary's external orbit is a circular one on the equatorial plane ($x-y$ plane) of the SBH, the masses of the binary are equal, their internal orbit is circular and is on the equatorial plane as well.
+The mass of the SBH is set to be $10^6M_{\odot}$, the mass of the binary both are set to be $8M_{\odot}$, the radius of external orbit is $R_0=10 M$, and the radius of internal orbit is $d=0.005 M$.